josmar-crwdstffng/angular/aio/content/guide/universal.md

 To ensure that clients can only download the files that they are permitted to see, put all client-facing asset files in the `/dist` folder and only honor requests for files from the `/dist` folder.

-The following Node.js Express code routes all remaining requests to `/dist`, and returns a `404 - NOT FOUND` error if the file isn't found.
+The following Node.js Express code routes all remaining requests to `/dist`, and returns a `404 - NOT FOUND` error if the file is not found.

 <code-example header="server.ts (static files)" path="universal/server.ts" region="static"></code-example>

 ### Using absolute URLs for HTTP (data) requests on the server

-The tutorial's `HeroService` and `HeroSearchService` delegate to the Angular `HttpClient` module to fetch application data.
+The `HeroService` and `HeroSearchService` of the tutorial delegate to the Angular `HttpClient` module to fetch application data.
 These services send requests to *relative* URLs such as `api/heroes`.
 In a server-side rendered app, HTTP URLs must be *absolute* \(for example, `https://my-server.com/api/heroes`\).
 This means that the URLs must be somehow converted to absolute when running on the server and be left relative when running in the browser.

 If you are using one of the `@nguniversal/*-engine` packages \(such as `@nguniversal/express-engine`\), this is taken care for you automatically.
-You don't need to do anything to make relative URLs work on the server.
+You do not need to do anything to make relative URLs work on the server.

 If, for some reason, you are not using an `@nguniversal/*-engine` package, you might need to handle it yourself.